benbarber/tailwindcss-formatter/README.md

 # Tailwindcss::Formatter

-This Ruby Gem provides a CLI interface for formatting and sorting your Tailwind CSS class declarations that are defined in your HTML and ERB templates.
+This Ruby Gem provides a CLI interface for effortlessly organising and formating Tailwind CSS class declarations in your HTML and ERB templates, following the recommended class order for cleaner and more maintainable code.

 ## Installation